Justin900429/hcc-ml/object_detection/README.md

 > [!CAUTION]
 > This tutorial focuses on model training.
 For data labeling instructions, please check lab3.

+To ensure you have the latest tutorial materials, please run `git pull` in the parent directory.
+If you encounter any issues during the pull, please contact the TA and include the error message.

 ## 🛠️ Setup Environment

 ```shell